 When charging a single starting battery, the alternator can be connected to the battery directly, or via an ON/OFF switch.
-In marine charging systems, the alternator typically supports a smaller starting battery and larger house battery bank -- or multiple banks dedicated house loads, inverter loads, as well as windlass or thruster batteries.
-Many methods of multi-bank charge control are available, ranging from manual switches to products like Balmar's Digital Duo Charge, which automatically provides charging current to the starting battery whenever charging voltage is present at the house battery.
+More typically, in a marine system, the alternator will be supporting a smaller starting battery and larger house battery bank -- or a starting battery, along with multiple banks for house loads, inverter loads, windlass or thruster.
+Many methods of multi-bank charge control are available, ranging from manual switches to products like Balmar's Digital Duo Charge (which automatically provides charging current to the starting battery whenever charging voltage is present at the house battery.